Foreign Investment Negative List in the Philippines

 - Exploration, development, and utilization of natural resources

-- Ownership, establishment, and administration of educational institutions other than those established by religious groups and mission boards
+- Educational institutions, other than those established by religious groups and mission boards, for foreign diplomats and other foreign residents.

-- Contracts for the supply of materials, goods, and commodities to government-owned or controlled corporations, companies, agencies, or municipal corporations
+- Contracts for the supply of materials, goods, and commodities to government-owned or -controlled corporations (GOCC), companies, agencies, or municipal subdivisions

 - Ownership of condominium units